iamvishno/Potato-Image-Classification-CNN/README.md

 ## 🌿 Potato Leaf Disease Classification using CNN

-This project predicts whether a potato leaf has a disease using **Convolutional Neural Networks (CNN)**.
+This is a Simple project predicts whether a potato leaf has a disease using **Convolutional Neural Networks (CNN)**.
 It classifies leaves into one of three categories:
 - **Early Blight**
 - **Late Blight**
 - **Healthy**
+> **Note:** Try to perform more epochs.
+Although I tried running it on Google Colab, my system tends to hang.

 ### ✨ Features
 - Deep Learning-based Classification